theSamPadilla/tmcrawl/README.md

 nodes will also be periodically rechecked every `recheck_interval`.
 If any node cannot be reached, it'll be removed from the known set of nodes.

+## Things to Note

-Note, `tmcrawl` is a Tendermint p2p network crawler, it does not operate as a seed node or any other type of node.
-However, it can be used to gather a set of peers.
+1. `tmcrawl` is a Tendermint p2p network crawler, it does not operate as a seed node or any other type of node.
+2. Tendermint nodes can have peers across multiple networks, so there is no guarantee that all the nodes found by the tool run in the same network.
+For that, pay attention to the `network` attribute of the [`DefaultNodeInfo`](https://pkg.go.dev/github.com/tendermint/tendermint@v0.34.24/p2p#DefaultNodeInfo) tendermint type.
+3. `tmcrawl` uses the Tendermint RPC port (`26657`) to get [`ResultStatus`](https://pkg.go.dev/github.com/tendermint/tendermint@v0.34.24/rpc/core/types#ResultStatus), from where it extracts network and peer information.
+Since having the Tendermint RPC port open is optional, **there is no guarantee that `tmcrawl` will crawl all the nodes in a cosmos network.** The number of nodes crawled for a network depends on how many nodes have the RPC port open and which peers they connect to.
+4. Independent development of `tmcrawl` can be found (here)[https://github.com/theSamPadilla/tmcrawl].
+Original repo where can be found (here)[https://github.com/fissionlabsio/tmcrawl].

 ## Install